Mary-xl/MarysBlog/_posts/2019-10-10-Plant-Height-Estimation-from-Aerial Platforms.md

 enables plant height calculation at plot level, but can also be applied to various shapes of canopies for different types of plants.
-The only manual input required is the marking of Ground Control Points (GCP) and contour labeling of the Regions of Interest (ROI) in the plot detection process.
+The only manual input required is the marking of Ground Control Points (GCP) and contour labeling(annotation) of the Regions of Interest (ROI) in the plot detection process.

 ## METHODOLOGY

-The proposed processing pipeline consists of multiple steps, as shown in Figure 1: 1) image acquisition and filtering ; 2) generation of dense 3D point cloud; 3) point cloud segmentation; 4) ground height estimation; 5) plant height estimation.
+The proposed processing pipeline consists of multiple steps, as shown in Figure 1: 1) image acquisition and filtering ; 2) plot automated detection from the ortho-mosaics 3) generation of dense 3D point cloud; 4) point cloud segmentation; 5) ground height estimation; 6) plant height estimation.
+In this paper we focused on 3-6 and deep learning based plot detection will discussed separately in another paper.

 ### Image Acquisition and 3D reconstruction